Hiroreco/enreco-archive/recap-data/chapter2/day5/nodes/ina-c2d5.md

 The Hot Purple One was distinct from her Pink counterpart in that _she_ was perfectly literate, and her Revelation showcase was not the only time she was put to the test today:

-- Shakira made her thoughts heard, seeking amends for her transgressions (see: [Ina-Kiara: Love Thy Neighbor](#edge:ina-kiara)).
+- Shakira made her thoughts heard, seeking amends for her transgressions.
 - The Peasant penned [a confession](https://youtu.be/OxKP4ED-xz8?t=978s) to a knight who was at the dentist, and Ina was its beta reader.
 It was good enough to publish as is!
 - Later on, the highly discussed Hot Pink One [received the wrong charm](https://youtu.be/OxKP4ED-xz8?t=5606s)...
 Oh, I guess heroes do get some things wrong.